-Today’s Wonder of the Day was inspired by Lucy.
+Today’s Wonder of the Day was inspired by Lucy from London.
 Lucy Wonders, “How do credit cards work?”
 Thanks for WONDERing with us, Lucy!

 Have you ever been to one of those huge electronics stores that seems to have all the latest electronic gizmos and gadgets?
 As you browse the aisles, you see all sorts of things to add to your wish list: headphones, smartphones, televisions, video game consoles, and cameras.

 When it comes time to pay, she doesn't pull a big wad of cash out of her purse.
 Instead, she slides a piece of plastic through a machine at the register and that's it!
 She walks out with the headphones.

 Rest assured!
 You will almost certainly obtain one or more of those pieces of plastic one day.
 They're called credit cards, and there's nothing really magical about them.
 You can use a credit card to make a purchase without cash, but that doesn't mean what you buy is free!

 Credit cards are small plastic cards issued by a financial institution, such as a bank, that a customer can use to make purchases.
 When you use a credit card to buy something, the bank is essentially giving you a temporary loan.

 Each purchase has a grace period — usually about a month — and, if you pay your balance in full within that grace period, you don't have to pay anything extra.
 If you don't pay your balance in full, however, then the bank will charge you an extra amount — called interest — each month until your balance is paid in full.